Infineon/mtb-example-wifi-secure-tcp-client/README.md

 #### Generate SSL certificate and private key

-1. Run the below commands with a CLI (on Windows, use the command line "modus-shell" program provided in the ModusToolbox&trade; installation instead of a standard Windows command-line application) to generate the SSL certificate and private key.
+1. Run the following commands with a CLI (on Windows, use the command line "modus-shell" program provided in the ModusToolbox&trade; installation instead of a standard Windows command-line application) to generate the SSL certificate and private key.

    ```
    openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout client.key -out client.crt